Coraopolis, Pennsylvania: Growth to modern day

 In 1892, community development took off with the construction of the first high-speed electric street railway in the United States.
-The railway was scheduled to run up to 40 mph, going from Coraopolis, over Neville Island and to McKees Rocks.
+The railway ran from downtown Pittsburgh through McKees Rocks, Neville Island and Coraopolis to Sewickley.
+Streetcars ran until 1955.
 Along with the railway came Consolidated Lamp and Glass Company to Coraopolis, moving from its location in Fostoria, Ohio.
 Consolidated Glass employed up to 350 people, and was located in Coraopolis from 1895 until 1963.
 Other Coraopolis residents worked for the new industries established on Neville Island.
+Shafer Bus Line was headquartered in Coraopolis and served the western part of Allegheny County south of the Ohio River until 1960, when it was bought out by PennDOT, which continues to run buses between Coraopolis, the Pittsburgh International Airport and downtown Pittsburgh.
+Standard Steel Spring Company, which was bought out by North American Rockwell Steel Corporation, operated from 1900 until 1960, when it moved to Mishewaka, Indiana.
+The plant made springs, bumpers and frames for vehicles.
+It employed 10,000 men working three shifts a day seven days a week.